-The Hoover Institution will host a public panel discussion "Latin America In An Emerging World" on Monday, December 3, 2018 from 3:30pm - 5:00pm PST.
+The Hoover Institution hosted a public panel discussion "Latin America In An Emerging World" on Monday, December 3, 2018 from 3:30pm - 5:00pm PST.

 Foreign policy starts in the neighborhood.
 Mexico, Central America, and South America are at the tail-end of decades of rapid workforce growth, a period during which migration was central to their relationships with the United States.
 The panel will address how a tighter labor supply, alongside new means of production, will affect the economic development of our southern neighbors.
 It will also consider whether the public transparency offered by new forms of communications can improve governance, and with it, growth.
 What can domestic governments across the region—and the United States—do to help take advantage of these emerging transformational opportunities while avoiding potential pitfalls?